virtual/nanowrimo20/content/beatsheet/03b-finale.md

 weight: 22
 archive: #You will not be able to return.
 And… we will have to kill you off. #She considers those around me: “It’s okay, I’ve had enough fame for my lifetime.”
 ---

-Asks to give the audience member acting skills.
-Watch for cues, etc.

-Fools the kidnapper by using her acting skills along with the help from the audience member/actor.